 The absolute ranking shall specify three categories of candidates:

-- the highest ranked candidates will be admitted and, if eligible and interested, awarded a scholarship
+- The highest ranked candidates will be admitted and, if eligible offered a scholarship.

-- the second level will be admitted and may enroll as self-financed students
+- The second level will be admitted as self-financed students.

 Candidates will be informed about the final application outcome no later than one month after the end of the Call for Applications.
 All candidates who are not accepted will be informed about the appeal procedure.